grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 To share your panel with anyone as a snapshot, follow these steps:

-1. Hover over any part of the panel you want to share to display the actions menu on the top right corner.
+1. Hover over any part of the panel you want to share to display the actions menu on the top-right corner.
 1. Click the menu and select **Share snapshot**.
-1. Enter a name for the snapshot.
+1. In the **Share snapshot** drawer that opens, enter a descriptive title for the snapshot in the **Snapshot name** field.
 1. Select one of the following expiration options for the snapshot:
    - **1 Hour**
    - **1 Day**